afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #object-header-format title="MOQT SUBGROUP_HEADER"}

+* Subscription Identifier: the Subscriber or Publisher chosen Subscription
+  Identifier indicating the subscription this Subgroup belongs to.
+If an
+  endpoint receives a subgroup with an unknown Subscriber-Chosen Subscription
+  Identifier, it MUST close the connection with a Protocol Violation.
+If it
+  receives a subgroup with an unknown Publisher-Chosen Subscription Identifier,
+  it MAY abandon the stream, or choose to buffer it for a brief period to handle
+  reordering with the control message that establishes the PSID.
+The endpoint
+  SHOULD NOT release stream flow control beyond the SUBGROUP_HEADER until the
+  PSID has been established.
+TODO: talk about possible deadlocks.

 All Objects received on a stream opened with `SUBGROUP_HEADER` have an
 `Object Forwarding Preference` = `Subgroup`.